chiselstrike/docs.chiselstrike.com/reference/endpoints.md

 # More About Endpoints

-In this section we'll show how to move beyond simple CRUD requests, as shown in [Getting Started](Intro/first.md).
+In this section we'll show how to move beyond simple CRUD requests, as shown in the [Getting started tutorial](/tutorials/first).

 # Customizing CRUD Further